overwolf/overwolf.github.io/docs/api/overwolf-games-events-path-of-exile.md

 It is highly recommended to communicate errors and warnings to app users.

 Check the current game event status [here](../status/all).
 Alternately, you can easily check that status from your app itself, [using our API](../topics/howto-check-events-status-from-app).

-<b>Important Note:</b> We are aware that recently an Epic Games version was released, and our events are currently unreliable in that version.
-Please make sure to use the events below for Steam and Standalone PoE versions.
-Thank you.

 ## gep_internal